taooceros/Ugrad-Thesis/usage-fair-dlocks/naive-priority-locks.typ

     ```
 ]<code:fc-sl-lock>

-Difference compared to #fc: Because we are using a concurrent priority queue, we no longer cache the node after first usage.
-This means that whenever a thread is trying to execute its critical section, it will have to re-insert the node into the skiplist.
-This is more similar to #cc-synch.
+==== Difference compared to #fc:

+- Because we are using a concurrent priority queue, we no longer cache the node after first usage.
+Therefore, at Step 2 we don't have to check whether our local node is active or not (it will be active after the thread push it into the concurrent priority queue, or inactive when the job is completed).

-Differences compared to #cc-synch: #cc-synch utilzies a more stable mechanism to elect the next combiner by electing the start of the FIFO queue or the current executed node.
+==== Differences compared to #cc-synch:

+- #cc-synch utilzies a more stable mechanism to elect the next combiner by electing the start of the FIFO queue or the current executed node.
 Due to the complexity of a concurrent skiplist and the re-ordering nature, this is much harder to implement.
 However, we will discuss a possible improvement of combiner election in the next section.